What Happens if your Real Property Report does not Comply?

 Knowing in advanced provides certainty for both buyer and seller at the time of closing regarding compliance with development issues and provides the opportunity for a buyer to have the seller remedy any deficiencies in this regard prior to or in conjunction with the closing.

-It can be used to address the validity of permits which may or may not have been pulled to add, replace or alter a deck, garden shed, gazebo or greenhouse.
+It can be used to address the validity of permits that may or may not have been pulled to add, replace or alter a deck, garden shed, gazebo or greenhouse.
 Any concerns or questions regarding issues with your real property report, please contact your real estate lawyer.
 Note* The town of Morinville no longer requires compliance.